vtexdocs/dev-portal-content/docs/vtex-io/Storefront-Guides/vtex-io-multi-language-stores/vtex-io-documentation-overwriting-the-messages-app.md

 ### App messages translations

-Use the following example as a guide if you aim to translate text messages exported from an app (declared in the app's `messages` folder).
+Use the following example as a guide to translate text messages exported from an app (declared in the app's `messages` folder).

 ```json
 {